raducu5700u/CommandWave/README.md

     * Click "Upload Playbook" to load `.md` files.
     * Click "Create Playbook" to author a new playbook within the app.
     * Playbooks appear in the section below the controls.
 Click the playbook title to expand/collapse its content.
+    * To close a playbook, press and hold the "X" icon on the playbook header.
+This hold-to-close action ensures the playbook closes for all users in real-time while suppressing redundant sync events.
     * Within code blocks (` ``` `), click:
         * **Copy**: Copies the code (with variables substituted) to the clipboard.
         * **Execute**: Sends the code (with variables substituted) to the *currently active* terminal tab for execution.